erikw/dotfiles/README.md

 Most of my personal dotfiles can be found in this branch.
 I use dfm (dot file manager) to install and managed the dotfiles.
 See [justone/dotfiles](https://github.com/justone/dotfiles) for details on how to use it.

 # Highlights
 * [.config/](.config/) - I've spent quite some effort to make my dotfiles adhere to the [XDG](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) Base Directory Standard as much as possible, using and contributing to the [Arch wiki page](https://wiki.archlinux.org/title/XDG_Base_Directory).
+As for from all programs that I use support this natively, quite some custom configuration neeeded to be done.
+Grep for `XDG` in [.config/shell/commons](.config/shell/commons).
 * Check out my Neovim configurations [.config/nvim/](.config/nvim)-- they are pretty cool!
 * [bin/](bin/) -- many handy and time saving scripts.
   * [pdf_compress.sh](bin/pdf_compress.sh) -- compress file size of PDFs!